 Individual sessions are generally 50 minutes in length and occur weekly, however some therapists recommend longer or more frequent sessions.
 Often, therapists schedule longer appointments (the equivalent of a session and a half or two appointments) for couples.

 Payment for therapy is made at each session unless other arrangements are made with your therapist.
-Our therapists accept cash or check (made payable to Grateful Heart or GHHTC) and some clinicians accept credit and debit cards via Square.
+Our therapists accept cash or check (made payable to Grateful Heart or GHHTC) and some clinicians accept credit and debit cards via Square or IVY Pay.
 Unfortunately we cannot accept payments via PayPal or other credit processing portals.

 We do not bill insurance directly, however your therapist can provide you with receipts (sometimes referred to as a statement or invoice) for you to submit to your insurance.
 To find out if your insurance offers reimbursements for therapy services, please contact them directly.
 Be sure to ask if your benefits cover mental health services provided out-of-network and by an intern.
 Please also note that whenever insurance is used for psychotherapy, the treatment must be considered “medically necessary” and will require the documentation of a diagnosis.
 Other personal information may also be required for reimbursement for therapeutic fees by your insurance provider.

 A full session fee will be charged for any session that is missed or cancelled without notice.
 Your therapists will discuss their cancellation policy with you during your first appointment.